manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 ![export-zotero-library-path.png](images/export-zotero-library-path.png)

-Be sure to write down the full path to your exported library file, as we will need it later.
+{{% callout emoji="😉" text="Be sure to write down the full path to your exported library file, as we will need it later." %}}
 ### Enable and configure the citation plugin in Obsidian

 In Obsidian go to settings and enable Community plugins.
 Once that is done, click `[Browse]` and search for the "Citations" Plugin by Jon Gauthier:[^2]